-- The best possible care \ The best possible support \ The best possible education - \ The best possible opportunity to achieve their potential and beyond.
+- \ The best possible care \ The best possible support \ The best possible education - \ The best possible opportunity to achieve their potential and beyond.

-Within school Mrs Sadie Howard is our Vice Principal with responsibility for Special Educational Needs and Disabilities (SEND), Looked After Children (LAC), Safeguarding, vulnerable pupils and wellbeing.
+Mrs Sadie Howard is our Head of School with responsibility for Special Educational Needs and Disabilities (SEND), Looked After Children (LAC), Safeguarding, vulnerable pupils and wellbeing.
 Sadie's contact details are:

-Telephone: 01226 284867 Email: s.howard@hunningley.org
+Telephone: 01226 284867

+Email: s.howard@hunningley.org